fhonsiah/alx-system_engineering-devops/0x02-shell_redirections/README.md

    use the commnd # ls -la > ls_cwd_content
 # 10.Write a script that duplicates the last line of the file iacta
     use the command # tail -n 1 iacta >> iacta
+# 11.A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+    use a comand # rm -R *.js